learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/MongoDB_in_JS.md

 ## Introduction

-This is an introduction to MongoDB basics in JavaScript.
+This is an introduction to MongoDB basics in JavaScript using Node.js.
 This article assumes that the reader has a decent understanding of JavaScript.

 MongoDB is a cross-platform document-oriented database program that uses JSON-like documents to store data.

+Node.js is an open-source JavaScript runtime environment that lets developers use JavaScript for server-side scripting.

-In this article we will cover the basics of connecting to and modifying the contents of MongoDB databases using JavaScript.
+In this article we will cover the basics of connecting to and modifying the contents of MongoDB databases using Node.js.

 ## Installation

+Node.js installers can be downloaded [here].(https://nodejs.org/en/download)

 MongoDB can be installed using npm by running `npm install mongodb` in the termimal.